qiuqiangkong/torchlibrosa/README.md

 # TorchLibrosa: PyTorch implementation of Librosa

 This codebase provides PyTorch implementation of some librosa functions.
-If users previously used for training cpu-extracted features from librosa, but want to add GPU acceleration during training and evaluation, TorchLibrosa will provide identical features to standard torchlibrosa functions.
+If users previously used for training cpu-extracted features from librosa, but want to add GPU acceleration during training and evaluation, TorchLibrosa will provide almost identical features to standard torchlibrosa functions (numerical difference less than 1e-5).

-# Install
+## Install
 ```bash
 $ pip install torchlibrosa
 ```

-# Examples 1
+## Examples 1

 Extract Log mel spectrogram with TorchLibrosa: